-However, on March 10, 2021, the BC Ministry of Finance and the Department of Finance Canada agreed to amend Schedule A of the RTA to explicitly acknowledge the PIPs' entitlement to a rebate of the amounts paid under the RTA.
-Furthermore, Finance Canada has confirmed that prior year GST assessments will be vacated by the Canada Revenue Agency and no further GST assessments will be issued against BCI for past filing periods in respect of costs recovered from the PIPs.

-Therefore, the RTA accrued liability was reversed on March 2021.
+On March 10, 2021, the BC Ministry of Finance and the Department of Finance Canada agreed to amend Schedule A of the Reciprocal Tax Agreement ("RTA") to explicitly acknowledge the Pooled Investment Portfolio ("PIPs") entitlement to a rebate of the amounts paid under the RTA.
+Furthermore, Finance Canada confirmed that prior year GST assessments will be vacated by the Canada Revenue Agency and no further GST assessments will be issued against BCI for past filing periods in respect of costs recovered from the PIPs.
+Therefore, the RTA accrued liability of \$596 was reversed into administrative and professional fees in the Statement of Comprehensive Income on March 2021.